dribdat/docs/docs/contribute.md

 ## Getting started

-Install Python (3.7+), Virtualenv and Pip, or [Poetry](https://python-poetry.org/) to start working with the code.
+(1) Install Python (3.8+) and [Poetry](https://python-poetry.org/) to start working with the code.
+Virtualenv and pip are also supported.

-You may need to install additional libraries (`libffi`) for the [misaka](http://misaka.61924.nl/) package, which depends on [CFFI](https://cffi.readthedocs.io/en/latest/installation.html#platform-specific-instructions), e.g. `sudo dnf install libffi-devel`
+(2) You may need to install additional system libraries (`libffi`) for the [misaka](http://misaka.61924.nl/) package, which depends on [CFFI](https://cffi.readthedocs.io/en/latest/installation.html#platform-specific-instructions).
+You are likely to also need development headers for Python.

+- For example, in Fedora Linux run: `sudo dnf install libffi-devel python3-devel gcc`
+- On Ubuntu (`apt`) or Alpine Linux (`apk`): `sudo apk add libffi-dev python3-dev gcc`

-Run the following commands from the repository root folder to bootstrap your environment:
+(3) Next, run the following commands from the repository root folder to bootstrap your environment with Poetry:

 ```
 poetry shell